openego/eTraGo/doc/contributing.rst

 The changes of the documentation in a feature branch get visible once a pull request is opened.

-How to document Python scripts
+How to document Python Scripts
 ------------------------------

 Use docstrings to document your Python code.
 Note that PEP 8 also contains a `section <PEP8-docstrings_>`_ on docstrings and that there is a whole `PEP <PEP257_>`_ dedicated to docstring conventions.
 Try to adhere to both of them.
-Additionally every Python script needs to contain a header describing the general functionality and objective and including information on copyright, license and authors.
+Additionally, every Python script needs to contain a header describing the general functionality and objective and including information on copyright, license and authors.